UC-MACSS/persp-analysis/assignments/Assignment_1.md

 While the literature on civil war has focused on ethnic conflict in recent years, it is still too broad and focuses almost exclusively on authoritarian states.
-Less attention is paid on secessionist conflicts and, in particular, on secessionist demands within democratic states.
+Less attention is paid to secessionist conflicts and, in particular, on secessionist demands within democratic states.
-Recently, there has been a dramatic shift towards independence in the regions like Catalonia but the formation of these demands is less understood.
+Recently, there has been many movements towards independence in the places like Catalonia but the formation of these demands is less understood.
 One possible explanation is that sub-national funding (the amount of state subsidies toward minority regions) affects whether secessionist demands are made by that minority population.
 Within the